andysinx/H2-SimNet/README.md

 This repository provides the simulation framework, Neural baseline models, and Optimal Sensor Placement (OSP) framework developed in support of the paper “H2-SimNet: A Preliminary Simulation-Based Testbed for Anomaly Detection in Hydrogen Transport Networks” and "Neural Surrogate–Driven Constrained QUBO
 Formulation for Optimal Sensor Placement for
 Anomaly Detection in Hydrogen Transport Networks" , which addresses the technical and safety challenges of transporting hydrogen through existing gas pipeline infrastructure.
-The proposed framework is designed as a unified Digital Twin environment that integrates data-driven anomaly detection models with a learning-based sensor placement strategy, enabling both robust monitoring and optimal sensing design for hydrogen transport networks.
+The proposed framework is designed as a unified Digital Twin environment that integrates data-driven anomaly detection models with a optimal sensor placement strategy, enabling both robust monitoring and optimal sensing design for hydrogen transport networks.

 ## 🌍 Motivation